LaBatata101/NESkwik/README.md

 The APK is located at `zig-out/bin/neskwik.apk`.

-Install and start the app on a connected device or emulator:
+Install and start the app on a connected device:

 ```sh
 zig build run -Dtarget=aarch64-linux-android --release=fast